 - Remove: Users have the ability to remove items from the folder or the folder itself.

 - Alignments: Align items or folders to goals to report goal coverage information for this course.
 Content items in the course can be aligned to current Source Goals that have been made available in the system.
-After content has been aligned to standards, a Course Coverage Details report can be run from Course Reports on the Control Panel.
+Once content has been aligned to standards, a Course Coverage Details report can be run from Course Reports on the Control Panel.
 This report displays goals coverage information for the course.

 - Tracking: Tracking is used to view how other users interact with an item.
 Tracking displays every instance that the file was changed or read and shows the user who took the action.
 Tracking is useful for managing changes and for instructors to verify that students have read an item.